If you want to configure your Agents to connect to BlazeMeter via a Proxy Server on your internal corporate network, here's what you should do:

 - Follow the same process for installing an agent, but stop once you have generated the docker run command.

-- NOTE: You can have a CA bundle also set up with a proxy setup, which is detail here.
+- NOTE: You can have a CA bundle also set up with a proxy setup, which is detailed here.

 - Copy the docker run command and add the following environment variables (using the same format and data in the variables below, including the case-sensitivity) to the command: